Installing Net-SNMP

 the configuration of the interface, and various packet counters for the

 interface.
-The following example shows the first few columns of ifTable
+The following example shows the first few columns of ifTable on a system with two physical network interfaces:

 ~]$ snmptable -Cb localhost IF-MIB::ifTable